 Last updated: 19/08/19

-As responsible travel agents, at WoWCuba try to ensure our clients are aware of what to reasonably expect from Cuban accommodation & transportation providers before diving in headfirst and committing to services.
+As responsible travel agents, at WoWCuba we try to ensure our clients are aware of what to reasonably expect from Cuban accommodation & transportation providers before diving in headfirst and committing to services.
 The unfortunate reality is that car rentals in Cuba often fall short of client expectations.
 WoWCuba is a travel intermediary.

 -We are not the rental company.

 -We do not control or maintain the Cuban state’s car rental fleets.

 -We do channel reservation requests through our Cuban state ground handlers, and only process payments for car rental reservations when a confirmation’s been received in writing by the service provider in accordance with the exact parameters of a client request.

 There are less scrupulous operators out there who may not even have direct contracts with Cuban tourism operators.
 They will promise the moon, only to disappoint.
 Do please beware of undertaking arrangements through questionably ethical, banned or phishing websites against which the Cuban Ministry of Tourism has published warnings.

 Are you still considering renting a vehicle?
 Then be a smart shopper and keep reading to get WoWCuba’s low-down on rental companies’ obligations + what kind of bumps to reasonably anticipate on your self-drive holiday road.
 Good planning & research helps to reduce stress and maximize enjoyment of any travel destination.

 WHAT ARE SOME OF THE PROBLEMS YOU MIGHT EXPECT?